andreasfor/mvp_ml_delivery-main/README.md

 ### CI/CD

 The time was not enough to manage to implement a CI/CD pipeline with automated tests.
-However, I read up on what CI/CD really mean and looked into both Azure Devops and Github Actions.
-But I feel much more comfortable talking and possibly setting requirements for a CI/CD pipeline in a future project.

 A simple but not optimal solution (since it can only push code and not DLT or Jobs) could be:
 Solution 1,